BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

      to spawn weapons/shields attach to different locations, or just not at all.
 The problem here is that's just a fair amount of busywork I don't care to do.
-* Optionally disable our container nerfs.
-(This is actually mostly already available -- we'd just need to move some of our big list-of-hotfixes in with the other container area, and probably move the folder around a bit.)

 Licenses
 ========